andepraveenofficial/TargetInterview/03 Theory/01 Client/04 Javascript/Javascript.md

 <summary>DOM</summary>

 #### DOM
+__DOM__ stands for __Document Object Model__ .
-Document Object Model (DOM) is the structured representation of the HTML document created by the browser.
+DOM is the structured representation of the HTML document created by the browser.
 It allows Javascript to manipulate, structure and style of our website.

 ##### Real DOM
-Real DOM is nothing but DOM. __DOM__ stands for __Document Object Model__.
+Real DOM is nothing but DOM.
 It is a structured representation of the HTML elements that are present in a webpage.
-It represents the entire UI of your application.
+It represents the entire UI of our application.

 ##### Access HTML Element
-* getElementById('id'): Returns the element that has the specified id.
+* `getElementById('id')`: Returns the element that has the specified id.

-* getElementsByClassName('classname'): Returns all the elements that have the specified class name.
+* `getElementsByClassName('classname')`: Returns all the elements that have the specified class name.
 It returns an array-like object.

-* getElementsByTagName('tagname'): Returns all the elements that have the specified tag name.
+* `getElementsByTagName('tagname')`: Returns all the elements that have the specified tag name.
 It returns an array-like object.

-* querySelector(): Takes CSS style selector as argument and returns the first selected HTML element.
+* `querySelector()`: Takes CSS style selector as argument and returns the first selected HTML element.
+*
+* `querySelectorAll()` : Takes CSS style selector as argument and returns the all  HTML elements.

 ```Javascript
 // Old Format